LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/credentials.md

     - **Resource URL**:
 9. Click **Authorize**.

     This adds the credentials and proceeds to authorize them with the resource.
-You are redirected to the resource (for example, Salesforce) for authentication.
+You are redirected to the resource for authentication.
 If a session is already cached, you might be redirected immediately back to Conversation Builder; otherwise, you'll have to allow authorization.

     If the credentials are valid, you are redirected back to Conversation Builder, and you'll see a confirmation message indicated that authorization passed successfully.
 At this point, the token is persisted in Conversation Builder and can be used freely by bots.